02loveslollipop/MiPedido/apiDoc.md

 **Content-Type**: `application/json`

 ***Description**: Adds a user to an existing order.
-Returns the user id (for the specific order).
+Returns the user id (for the specific order) and the restaurant id.
 If the order does not exist, it returns an error.

 #### Input: Path variable
 ```json